sapienphp/sapien/docs/request/headers.md

 assert($request->headers['content-type'] === 'text/plain');
 ```

-You can work with `$headers` as you would any array.
+You can work with `$headers` as you would with any readonly array:

 ```php
 $fooBarBaz = $request->headers['foo-bar-baz'] ?? null;